automatthew/synopticon/README.md

 Sync DOM and CSS changes to a page between browsers using real time notifications.

-Create a file named `.spire_secret`, then run this command:
+Create a file named `.spire_secret`, containing your spire.io account secret, then run this command:

     bin/synopticon -o bookmarklets.html